 Some of the searches are likely to include:

 - Local authority search to gather information about factors such as environmental issues, proximity to railway lines and development plans that might affect the property.

-- Land Registry search to check the title register and the legal ownership
+- Land Registry search to check the title register and legal ownership.

 - Drainage search to check whether the property is connected to mains drainage and water supply.